 Illinois is home to many healthcare management organizations that are designed to bring health managers together for networking purposes.
 As a student, you can really benefit from membership in an organization that will connect you with working professionals.
 You can learn more about what is expected of healthcare managers, start making contacts, and even find an internship site or job lead.
 Illinois-based organizations include:

 - Illinois Health Care Association

 There are many valuable skills you can learn in a healthcare management program.
 One of the most important aspects of this field is flexibility, so you may learn how to assess patients’ needs to change hospital practices and offerings.
-The Quincy Herald-Whig reports that Illinois hospitals have been extending their services into hospice care, fitness centers, dentistry, and more.
+Illinois hospitals have been extending their services into hospice care, fitness centers, dentistry, and more.